Hope Point Church

 EngageLook into the Word of God in light of Sunday’s preached sermon.

-1. Read Ruth 1:1-22 as a group and discuss your initial observations.
+1. Read the passage from Ruth 3 as a group and discuss your initial observations.

 Reflect: Look deeper at the preached and written Word.

-Respond: Choose one or two applications from Sunday’s message and commit to it/them this next week.
+Respond: Choose one or two of the applications of Sunday’s message and commit to it/them this next week.

 Save PDF Locally